 Caught on camera: the benefits of video interviews

-Firstly, you could keep the interview a one-way system and send applicants a list of questions or a task to prepare for.
+If you want to give applicants space and time to allow for more thorough answers, consider having a “one-way system” for interviews.
+You do this by sending interviewees a list of questions or a task to prepare for.
 The applicant then records their response and sends it to the recruiter for review at a later date.
-There are advantages in this method for both recruiter and applicant.

-The second method is very similar to a traditional, face-to-face interview.
-Using one of the many video conferencing technologies available, for example Skype, Google Hangouts, LiveChat and FaceTime, recruiters can conduct real time interviews with applicants anywhere and anytime.
+The more popular way to host video interviews is to use one of the many video conferencing technologies available, for example Skype, Zoom or Microsoft Teams that allow recruiters to conduct real time interviews with applicants whenever and wherever.